Garumbatitan: Description

 Many of the unique features of Garumbatitan are in its foot structure.
 These include the absence of a calcaneum, slender metatarsals with the first and fifth being shorter, a reduced ungual (claw) on the third toe, and the lack of toe bones for the fifth digit (a feature shared with titanosaurs).
 Furthermore, the femur of Garumbatitan had a well-developed lateral bulge which was possibly more pronounced than in any other sauropod.
 The tibia length is 64% of the femur length.
 In the related Tastavinsaurus, the tibia is 55% the length of the femur.
 The fibula of Garumbatitan is straight and robust, compared to the more curved fibula of Tastavinsaurus.

 Classification

 A preliminary review of the Garumbatitan fossil material suggested that the taxon may have affinities to the 'Laurasiformes' within Somphosponyli.
 However, this clade is problematic, as several studies have recovered it within various locations within Macronaria, with a drastically varying composition, or to be an unsupported paraphyletic group.
 Mocho et al. (2023) recovered Garumbatitan as a basal somphospondylan member of the macronarian clade Titanosauriformes, failing to find support for the laurasiform clade.
 Their phylogenetic analyses placed Garumbatitan as more derived than Dongbeititan, but more basal than Tastavinsaurus.
 The results of their analyses are shown in the cladogram below:

+Garumbatitan may be the sister taxon of the Brazilian titanosauriform Dasosaurus.